sbecker11/fastapi-vue-vuelidate/README.md

-# Developing a Single Page App with FastAPI and Vue.js
+# Developing a Single Page App with FastAPI and Vue.js and Vuetify

 ### Want to learn how to build this?